Lockd/Lockd/README.md

 ## 🎮 Pet Projects
 Most of my pet projects are related to Game Development
 Whenever I have a free weekend I'm trying to find a game jam and come up with something cool in 48 hours
-As of now, I participated in 5 different Jams, you can check the games on my [itch.io](https://lockd.itch.io/) page

-Here are the games for which I can freely share code:

 ### 🦖 Dino's Nightmare
 That is the first game project that I have ever completed.